 PITTMAN, WILLIAM SIDNEY

 PITTMAN, WILLIAM SIDNEY (1875–1958).
-William Sidney Pittman, black architect, was born in Alabama on April 21, 1875.
+William Sidney Pittman, African American architect, was born in Montgomery, Alabama on April 21, 1875, to Sarah Pittman, a laundress, and an unknown father.
+Throughout his architectural career, he typically identified himself as W. Sidney Pittman.
 He attended Tuskegee Institute, where he completed programs in woodwork and architectural-mechanical drawing in 1897.
 He then entered Drexel Institute in Philadelphia, where he completed the architecture and mechanical drawing program in 1900.
-From late 1900 to 1905 Pittman worked at Tuskegee Institute as head of the department of architectural drawing.
-He was responsible for overseeing all campus construction.
-In late 1903 he left Tuskegee to establish a private practice in Washington, D.C.
-Between 1905 and 1909 he designed public schools, college facilities, and hotels and gained recognition as one the most accomplished black architects in America.
-During this period he was commissioned to prepare design and construction documents for the Negro Building at the Jamestown Exposition, the world's fair held in Virginia in 1907.
-Pittman was also involved in community development in Fairmont Heights, Maryland, where he lived.
-He organized and was elected president of the Fairmont Heights Improvement Company, an investment organization geared toward fostering an alternative to the inner-city ghetto.
+From late 1900 to 1905 Pittman worked at Tuskegee Institute as head of the department of architectural drawing and drew plans for several campus buildings.
+He was also responsible for overseeing all campus construction.
+Pittman left Tuskegee in 1905 and shortly thereafter established his own private architectural practice in Washington, D.C.
+In 1906 he was commissioned to prepare a design and construction documents for the Negro Building at the Jamestown Exposition, the world's fair held in Virginia in 1907.
+He was the first African American architect to receive a federal contract.
+This project raised his profile as an architect and brought Pittman many commissions, including schools, a town hall, and the Twelfth Street YMCA building, which still stands in Washington, D. C. Pittman gained recognition as one the most accomplished black architects in America.
+He was also involved in community development in Fairmont Heights, Maryland, where he lived.
+Pittman organized and was elected president of the Fairmont Heights Improvement Company, an investment organization geared toward fostering an alternative to the inner-city ghetto.
 He was president of the Heights Citizens Committee and the Washington chapter of the Negro Business League, for which he edited the Negro Business League Herald.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Everett L. Fly, "PITTMAN, WILLIAM SIDNEY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fpi32.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Everett L. Fly, rev. by Carol Roark, "PITTMAN, WILLIAM SIDNEY," accessed August 12, 2020, http://www.tshaonline.org/handbook/online/articles/fpi32.